Key Takeaways

 Create a calm, predictable environment around meals, avoid commenting on weight or appearance, model a healthy relationship with food, and follow the guidance of your teen’s treatment team.
 Taking care of your own emotional well-being also helps you show up as the steady, supportive presence your teen needs.

-Does Mission Prep Healthcare offer treatment specifically designed for teens with eating disorders?
+How does Mission Prep Healthcare support teens with eating disorders?